-We are accepting applications for the next session of the Hospice Palliative Care Volunteer Training Course.
-Volunteer Training Application 1 Winter 2018
+We are accepting applications for the Spring & Fall session of the Hospice Palliative Care Volunteer Training Course.

 This 35-hour course provides adult learners with a basic introduction to Hospice Palliative Care and the knowledge and skills necessary to work as a hospice palliative care volunteer with those impacted by a serious, life-limiting illness or grieving a loss of a loved one.

-*Please note maximum enrolment of the course is limited to 15 participants.
-Date TBA.
+*Please note maximum enrollment of the course is limited to 15 participants.
 To ensure that you have a seat, please complete the application and forward to:

 Colleen Rush – Palliative Services

 Burnaby Hospice Society volunteers are special people who share their time, give their energy and support our clients to enhance the quality of life for those facing a life-threatening illness or grieving the loss of a loved one.